jiantongliu/jiantongliu.github.io/_pages/etale.md

 ---
 {% include base_path %}

 This is the syllabus of UIUC étale cohomology learning seminar in summer 2024.
+A list of discussed topics (subject to changes) can be found [here](.../files/Etale_Cohomology_Seminar.pdf).

 **Time**: _TBD_ CST on _TBDs_.